casinca/LLM-quest/llm_quest/alignment/dpo/README.md

 # Direct Preference Optimization (DPO) step by step

 There weren't many details on the DPO impl, for brevity I presume as it can quickly become verbose in a notebook.
-So I wrote here my dissection of the paper: https://arxiv.org/abs/2305.18290 on how we end up, step by step, to the DPO loss function.
-Concerning the code, it follows the structure of @rasbt impl and the paper.
+So I wrote here my dissection of the paper: https://arxiv.org/abs/2305.18290 on how we end up, step by step, to the DPO loss function, with a little note on Conservative DPO for noisy labels.
+Concerning the code, it follows the structure of @rasbt impl and the paper with optional cDPO.

 ---

 DPO is a lighter, more efficient approach for aligning LLMs with human preferences where only 2 models are needed vs classic RLHF.
 *Rafailov et al.* cleverly reparametrize the reward function directly based on the reference and policy models eliminating the need for a reward model.
 They use a Bradley-Terry preference model and transforms the problem into a Maximum Likelihood Estimation (MLE) task.